 This is the final stage of this process.
 There are certain facts and things to know about China especially if it is your first time there.

 A lot of people are afraid to go to China without a guide.
 Probably as a result of their culture that seems to be different and the subsequent language barrier.

 1. The best time or season to enjoy your travel in China is probably during Autumn as there is little or no rainfall and the climate is quite moderate during this time.
 Avoid Chinese holidays such as the October holidays and the spring festival.
 During summer, it is pretty much hot and the southeast coast is prone to typhoons (from Shanghai to Hong kong).

 2. If you find yourself in Tibet or Xinjiang, please do not take pictures of the policemen.
 You may end up going home with no camera as they may destroy it.

-5. You can choose to move around the city with a taxi as they are safe, less expensive and common.
+5. You can choose to move around the city in a taxi as they are safe, less expensive and common.
 But you will have to write the address of your destinations in simple Chinese characters and show it to the taxi drivers to understand because they will not speak English.

 6. If you have applied for the special permit, make sure you get a physical copy of this and keep it with you as you travel.
-This printed copy could eventually be your saviour from legal problems if you wander into a restricted area.
+This printed copy could eventually be your savior from legal problems if you wander into a restricted area.

 Enjoy your vacation as you travel to China!